Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Introduction

 Software testing is a fundamental engineering practice for assuring software quality and mitigating release risks~\cite{planning2002economic, myers2011art, siddiqui2021learning}.
 As a form of white-box testing, unit testing focuses on verifying the behavior of the smallest independently testable units of a system, such as a function or a class~\cite{beck2022test}.
 A well-designed suite of unit tests can detect logic errors and boundary-case defects early in development, prevent regressions as the software evolves~\cite{yoo2012regression}, and provide support for agile practices like test-driven development (TDD)~\cite{beck2022test}.
 However, manually writing comprehensive and high-quality unit tests is a widely recognized costly and labor-intensive task, reported to consume over 15\% of development time~\cite{daka2014survey, runeson2006survey}.

-To address this challenge, automated test generation (ATG) has been a long-standing research area in software engineering for several decades.
-The field has historically mainly been guided by search-based software testing (SBST)~\cite{tymofyeyev2022search, fraser2011evosuite, pacheco2007randoop, fraser2013evosuite, lukasczyk2022pynguin, herlim2022citrus} and symbolic/concolic execution~\cite{takashima2021syrust, garg2013feedback, yoshida2017klover, chen2014test}.
+To address this challenge, researchers have long focused on automated test generation (ATG) as a core research area in software engineering.
+The field has historically mainly been guided by search-based software testing (SBST)~\cite{tymofyeyev2022search, fraser2011evosuite, pacheco2007randoop, fraser2013evosuite, lukasczyk2022pynguin, herlim2022citrus, ramirez2018systematic} and symbolic/concolic execution~\cite{takashima2021syrust, garg2013feedback, yoshida2017klover, chen2014test, rho2024taming, puasuareanu2009survey}.
 These techniques have proven effective at systematically exploring program structures.
 However, these traditional approaches are primarily structure-driven and often lack semantic understanding~\cite{fraser2011evosuite, harman2015achievements, mcminn2004search, zhang2020survey, baldoni2018survey, dimjavsevic2015dart}.
-Lacking an understanding of code semantics, these methods struggle to generate inputs in specific domain formats, construct objects with complex internal states, or handle interactions with external dependencies like the file system or network APIs~\cite{fraser2014large, qu2011case}.
-Consequently, traditional techniques often fail to generate realistic test cases.
+Lacking an understanding of code semantics, these methods struggle to generate inputs in specific domain formats, construct objects with complex internal states, or handle interactions with external dependencies like the file system or network APIs~\cite{fraser2014large, qu2011case}, often limiting their ability to generate realistic test cases.

-Large language models (LLMs) offer a new approach to addressing the ``semantic gap''.
+Large language models (LLMs) offer a new approach to addressing the semantic gap.
 Pre-trained on vast amounts of code and natural language text, these models learn programming syntax, common programming patterns, API usage, and domain-specific knowledge~\cite{chen2021evaluating, li2022competition}.
 This data-driven foundation enables them to tackle semantic challenges where traditional methods often fall short.
 They can generate complex inputs with domain-specific semantics~\cite{huynh2025large, guzu2025large}, construct effective test prefixes~\cite{pan2025aster, zhang2025citywalk}, and produce reasonable mock implementations for external dependencies~\cite{pan2025aster, gorla2025cubetesterai, roy2024static}.